 This typically happens between the ages of two and six, but it could be even earlier for your child.

 In the beginning, it will be important for the parents to help the child floss.
 Flossing involves some dexterity, and it can be difficult for young children to do on their own.

-“It’s been a long held standard that around the time your child learns to write in cursive, he or she will have the manual dexterity needed to floss their teeth on their own,” says Dr. Nanna.
-“This is normally around the age of 10, but use your judgement as to when your child can best floss their teeth without your help.”
+“It’s been a long-held standard that around the time your child learns to write in cursive, he or she will have the manual dexterity needed to floss their teeth on their own,” says Dr. Nanna.
+“This is normally around the age of 10, but use your judgment as to when your child can best floss their teeth without your help.”